From speech sound difficulties to neurodevelopmental conditions, we offer a range of assessment, support and interventions

 Early Connections is all about helping families with young children build stronger, more meaningful connections through approaches that support your child’s communication and overall development.

-Through tailored courses, Ros will guide you with practical tools and strategies to strengthen your child’s communication skills, meet their emotional needs, and build a more connected relationship.
+Through tailored sessions, our specialist therapist Ros will guide you with practical tools and strategies to strengthen your child’s communication skills, meet their emotional needs, and build a more connected relationship.